umbraco/UmbracoDocs/Extending/Dashboards/index.md

 There are lots of packages listed on <a href="/projects/?category=Backoffice%20extensions">our umbraco</a> that provide custom dashboard functionality.

-For example, the snappily titled <a href="/projects/backoffice-extensions/the-dashboard/">'The Dashboard'</a> provides great information for editorial teams on what has been editied recently and by whom.
+For example, the snappily titled <a href="/projects/backoffice-extensions/the-dashboard/">'The Dashboard'</a> provides great information for editorial teams on what has been edited recently and by whom.

 !['The Dashboard' Dashboard Package](images/the-dashboard-package.png)